Sayeed-Akram23/College-Management-System/README.md

    ```bash
    git clone <repository_url>
    ```
+2. Navigate to the directory
+    ```bash
+    cd College-Management-System
+    ```
-2. Make sure you have Python installed
+3. Make sure you have Python installed
-3. Install the required dependencies along eith sqlite3
+4. Install the required dependencies along eith sqlite3
-4. Run the main.py script to start the College Management System:
+5. Run the main.py script